 Parents understandably want their children to love each other, to care about each other and to hopefully learn healthy ways of working through differences.
 Witnessing acts of kindness between siblings is incredibly heart-melting for parents.
 Sibling conflict, on the other hand, is difficult to deal with, and when an older child directs their frustration at their younger more vulnerable sibling this is particularly stressful to say the least!
 Not only can it test a parent's patience, but also their feelings of warmth and affection for their child.
 Many parents have felt shocked at the things they've thought at these times, the words they've spoken and the harshness of their reactions to the child doing the hurting.

-Although it’s easy to see the irony of reacting angrily towards a child whose unable to manage their urge to react angrily towards their brother or sister, it's also incredibly understandable to act from that reactive fight flight response when one’s protective instinct is activated.
-The agony that parents can go through at these times can't be underestimated, such disharmony can evoke feelings of guilt, shame, powerlessness, resentment and overwhelm.
+Although it’s easy to see the irony of reacting angrily towards a child whose unable to manage their urge to be aggressive towards their brother or sister, it's also incredibly understandable to act from that reactive fight flight response when one’s protective instinct is activated.
+The agony that parents can go through at these times can't be underestimated, such disharmony can evoke feelings of guilt, shame, powerlessness, resentment and overwhelm!
 Then throw into the mix sleep deprivation, tensions with one’s partner or relatives and it can all feel way too hard to deal with.

 Look how you’ve upset your sister!
-A parent can struggle to know what to do that will result in decreased conflict and increased harmony between the children.
 When a parent doesn't manage to protect the younger child, they can find themselves using all sorts of threats and punishments that they might never have imagined they would resort to.
 It's all too easy to lose empathy for the older child and all too easy to resent them for acting out.
 If this is your current struggle, you might have already figured out that appealing to your older child to care more about how upsetting it is for their sibling or for you doesn’t tend to work, and that all forms of threats and punishments can only work temporarily and tend to increase the resentment and hence the conflict in the long run.

 It can greatly fuel the older child’s resentments towards their sibling if their parent shows more sympathy for the younger one than for them.
 Children need guidance about what they can do instead of taking their frustrations out on their sibling.
 Parent and child may need to problem solve about what might work better in these repeating difficult situations.
 An example might be; "this is tricky, you enjoy playing with your blocks but your little sister keeps knocking them over, which IS very frustrating for you.
 Hmm what can we do, any ideas?"
 Inviting a child's contribution can give them a sense of power in a situation where they often feel powerless.
 Suggestions by a parent (if offered rather than enforced) can help an older child start to trust that solutions can be found; "hmm what do you think about playing with your blocks at the kitchen table where your sister can't reach?
 That way you’d be closer to me as I cook.
 Do you think that might work?"
 Such a suggestion tends to invite much more cooperation compared to being told to move their blocks with a tone of exasperation.